Analyze web presence

 | Compliance info | An evaluation of compliance-related information, such as terms of service and privacy policy, that can be found on the business’s website | compliance_info |

 | Contact info | An evaluation of contact information found within the content.
-You can leverage the other review tasks associated with the Website order to determine matches with submitted contact information. | contact_info |
+Use the other review tasks associated with the website order to determine matches with submitted contact information. | contact_info |

 | Content diversity | An evaluation of the variation and type of information the website presents | content_diversity |